wrjodjana/obsidian-vault/computer-science/data structures/arrays and strings/arrays and strings.md

 	l = 0
 	r = len(arr) - 1
 	while l < r:
-		# do something based on logic based on problem
+		# do something based on problem
 		# do some more logic to decide on the following:
 			1. l += 1
 			2. r -= 1